AlexPopov03/Gotoinc-Test-Task-Code/README.md

 Webpack, ReactJS, CSS/SCSS

-#### How to start the application:

-1. You can clone this repository: https://github.com/AlexPopov03/Gotoinc-Test-Task-Code.git in your brand new folder and open it in code editor

-2. Start your code editor.
-In the initial window, select the Clone repository section.
-Enter or specify the location of the repository, and then click the Clone button

 #### Application logic:

 The user should enters the parcel data in form, as: *departure city, receiving city, type of parcel, date of dispatch and parcel description*